CodificationOrg/cdk-constructs/packages/sns-email-forms/README.md

-# AWS Serverless SNS Email Forms
+# SNS Email Forms

-A serverless application to simplify emailing form submissions using SNS.
+Construct that handles verifying, formatting and sending form submissions using AWS SNS.

 ## Architecture
 1. Form data, in the form of a JSON payload, is POSTed.